nizamiza/8-puzzle/readme.md

 - *Manhattan Distance* - sum of distances from current position of each puzzle item to its target position.
 Formula for the distance calculation is: `|x2 - x1| + |y2 - y1|`, where `x1`, `y1`, `x2`, `y2` are coordinates of the puzzle item, and its target position, respectively.
 - *Invalid placed items count* - count of invalid placed items.

-Second options is obviously much worse, because it provides much less relevant information.
+Second options is obviously much worse, because it provides much less relevant information about the state of the puzzle.
 This is also projected in the final testing results.

 ### Node structure